Get insider access

 8.1 Editing

 The Acer XV275K P3 is great for media creation.
-It has an extremely accurate sRGB mode, so you don't need to calibrate it for the most accurate colors.
+It has an extremely accurate sRGB mode, so colors are accurate even without calibration.
+It even makes highlights pop in HDR, which is ideal for editing content in HDR.
 It also delivers sharp images and text thanks to its 4k resolution and high pixel density.
 You can easily share the screen with others, like a coworker or client, as its outstanding ergonomics and wide viewing angles keep the image consistent from the sides.
 It also has good reflection handling and gets bright enough to fight glare in a well-lit room.

 Pros